jupyterhub/jupyter-server-proxy/docs/source/launchers.rst

 JupyterLab Launcher Extension
 =============================

-The jupyterlab-server-proxy JupyterLab extension can be installed to provide launcher icons for registered server processes.
+The @jupyterhub/jupyter-server-proxy JupyterLab extension can be installed to provide launcher icons for registered server processes.

 .. code:: bash

-   jupyter labextension install @jupyterlab/server-proxy
+   jupyter labextension install @jupyterhub/jupyter-server-proxy

 This should provide icons for each registered process in the main JupyterLab launcher